Wonder Girl (Cassie Sandsmark): Return of Conner

 Cassie later travels to Gotham City alongside several of her fellow Titans after Ra's al Ghul begins targeting people close to Tim Drake.
 She attempts to rescue Barbara Gordon from members of the League of Assassins, but arrives to find that she has already defeated the men that attempted to kill her.

-During the events of Brightest Day, Cassie confronts a recently resurrected Titan by the name of Osiris when he arrives at Titans Tower, looking for help from his former teammates.
+During the events of Brightest Day, Cassie confronts Osiris when he arrives at Titans Tower, looking for help from his former teammates.
 Cassie tries to convince Osiris to turn himself over to the police for the murdering the Persuader during 52, but he angrily brushes her off and flees before Cassie can contact the authorities.
 Blue Beetle asks if the Titans should go after him, but Cassie simply replies by saying that Osiris will return, and then rhetorically asks, "where else can he go?"

 After a disastrous mission to another dimension to rescue Raven, the Titans are torn asunder.
 Miss Martian is rendered comatose, Static is left temporarily depowered, and Aquagirl and Bombshell are missing and presumed dead at sea.
 Despite her pleas for Static to stay, Wonder Girl is ultimately left with a roster consisting of only herself, Superboy, Kid Flash, Raven, and Beast Boy.
 A short time after this, the Titans rescue Bombshell and Aquagirl, who are both removed from the team by Wonder Girl.
 When asked about this decision (as well as the subsequent choice to invite the unstable Rose Wilson back into the team), Wonder Girl states that Kid Devil's death has forced her to realize that inexperienced teen heroes have no place on the team.
 At the same time, she admits to Conner that she is having trouble reconciling her knowledge as a leader with her fear of losing him again.